nushell/nushell.github.io/commands/docs/from_json.md

 title: from json
 categories: |
   formats
-version: 0.76.0
+version: 0.77.0
 formats: |
-  Convert from json to structured data
+  Convert from json to structured data.
 usage: |
-  Convert from json to structured data
+  Convert from json to structured data.
 ---

 # <code>{{ $frontmatter.title }}</code> for formats